-18. Ranking:
+17. Ranking:

-Placement Points Placement Points

-1 st 100 19 th 18

-2 nd 90 20 th 17

-$3^{\rm rd}$ 80 21 st 16

-4 th 75 22 nd 15

-5 th 70 23 rd 14

-6 th 65 24 th 13

-7 th 60 25 th 12

-8 th 55 26 th 11

-9 th 51 27 th 10

-10 th 47 28 th 9

 11 th 43 29th 8

 12 th 39 30 th 7

 13 th 35 31 st 6

 14 th 31 32 nd 5

 15 th 27 33 rd 4

 16 th 23 34 th 3

 17 th 20 35 th 2

 18 th 19 36 th 1

-19. Reviewing Scores:
+18. Reviewing Scores:

-- 1. If the rider has a question about the scores, they may ask the Chief Judge only. - 2.
-The Chief judge will then review the rider scribe sheet and judges' score sheets to ensure there are no discrepancies between the judges.
-The Chief judge may gather the judging team for a review.
-If the Chief judge is satisfied with his/her review, he/she will let the rider know the decision.
-If there is a discrepancy on the score sheets, the Chief judge will have a meeting with division judges immediately.
+1. If the rider has a question about the scores, they may ask the Chief Judge only.

+2. The Chief judge will then review the rider scribe sheet and judges' score sheets to ensure there are no discrepancies between the judges.
+The Chief Judge may gather the judging team for a review.
+If the Chief Judge is satisfied with his/her review, he/she will let the rider know the decision.
+If there is a discrepancy on the score sheets, the Chief Judge will have a meeting with the division judges immediately.
 Discrepancy will be addressed with the division judge, and he/she will re-evaluate his/her scores to make sure his/her scores and placement are correct.
-If there is a change made by the judging team the scores will be changed and post new results. - 3.
-All division judges must stay on-site and be available to meet at the judging tent if requested, for at least one hour after the final division runs. - 4.
-The Chief Judge and/or Chief WSWS Organizer has the final say in all decisions.
+If there is a change made by the judging team the scores will be changed, and new results will be posted.

+3. All division judges must stay on-site and be available to meet at the judging tent if requested, for at least one hour after the final division runs.

+4. The Chief Judge and/or Chief WSWS Organizer has the final say in all decisions.
 No rider is allowed to approach the individual judges.
-Any rider found harassing judges or using profanity during the protest will be subject to fines and being evicted from participating in the event and receive a zero for ranking score.
-In addition, an athlete or parent of a minor athlete can be formally sanctioned by WSWS, and the rider banned for the season from the tour in extreme cases or repeated violations. - 5.
-If an athlete would like to file a formal protest on a ruling or judging, there is a \$100 fee to be paid to the WSWS organization. - 6.
-If a rider would like to educate themselves for the future, they may request a review with the Chief Judge AFTER the event day is over and not during the competition.
+Any rider found harassing judges or using profanity during the protest will be subject to fines and removed from participating in the event and receive a zero for ranking score.
+In addition, an athlete or parent of a minor athlete can be formally sanctioned by WSWS, and the rider banned for the season from the tour in extreme cases or repeated violations.

+5. If an athlete would like to file a formal protest on a ruling or judging, there is a \$100 fee to be paid to the WSWS organization.

+6. If a rider would like to educate themselves for the future, they may request a review with the Chief Judge AFTER the event day is over and not during the competition.

-20. JUDGING CATEGORIES: D.R.I.V.E.
+19. JUDGING CATEGORIES: D.R.I.V.E.
 System